prestonlimlianjie/moh-vaccinegov/pages/health-advisory.md

 **Postpone your registration if you have**
 * A fever or COVID-19 symptoms
 * Been infected with a contagious disease in the past 1 month
-* Bleeding problems or taking blood thinning medication
+* Bleeding problems or been taking blood thinning medication

 For more information, please refer to the [FAQ](\faq)